Zooz/predator/README.md

 - **Scheduled jobs**: Run any tests in recurring mode by cron expression.
 - **3rd partry metrics**:  Predator integrated with Prometheus and Influx, just configure it via the config endpoint or the ui.
 - **Rich UI**: Predator offers rich UI side by side powerful REST API.
-- **Based on [artilliery.io](https://github.com/artilleryio/artillery)**: Predator uses artillery as it's engine to fire the requests.
+- **Based on [artilliery.io](https://github.com/artilleryio/artillery)**: Predator uses artillery as its load engine to fire the requests.
 The schema of creating tests via api is based on artillery schema.

 ## Getting Started